ResourcesArticles

 Consider corporate cards

-Corporate cards work just like credit cards, but they don’t usually require a personal guarantee because they require a higher revenue threshold to be approved.
-You may be able to get approved even if you operate a relatively new business because some card providers offer sales-based underwriting to determine your revenue and profitability instead of requiring multiple years of financial documents.
+You may be able to get approved even if you operate a relatively new business because some card providers offer sales-based underwriting to determine your revenue instead of requiring multiple years of financial documents.

-Another benefit of corporate cards is that they don’t accrue interest monthly like credit cards.
+Another benefit of corporate cards is that they don’t accrue monthly interest like credit cards.
 Instead, you pay balances off monthly, avoiding interest and late payment fees altogether.

 1. Look for rewards and perks that can help your business